rage/tmc-vscode/README.md

 #### Download old submissions

 You can download old submissions by choosing `Download old submissions` from the TMC Menu.
-Downloaded old submission can be found in the TMC workspace `Old submissions` folder.

 ## Extension settings